guiliredu/node-http-proxy/README.md

 ### How to use

-copy our `domains.json.example` and configure what domains/ips you want to redirect to what port on your server
+copy our `domains.json.example` to `domains.json` and configure what domains/ips you want to redirect to what port on your server

 ```json
 {